karollynecosta/aws_solutions_architect-associate/README.md

 		Allow each task to have a specific role
 		Use different roles for the diff ECS Services you run Task Roles is defined in the task definition

+Amazon ECS enables you to inject sensitive data into your containers by storing your sensitive data in either AWS Secrets Manager secrets or AWS Systems Manager Parameter Store parameters and then referencing them in your container definition.
+This feature is supported by tasks using both the EC2 and Fargate launch types.

 ECS Data Volumes - EFS File Systems:
 	EC2 + EFS NFS